Trauma Therapy Online: Canada-Based Options for Mental Health Support

 Many types of trauma therapy can be effectively delivered through online counselling.
 For example, consider a study which suggests that online CBT can often be as effective as in-person CBT for treating PTSD.

-How much does online therapy cost in Canada?
+How much does online trauma therapy cost in Canada per month?

 Use of an online therapy platform like BetterHelp can cost between $85–110 CAD per week (billed weekly or every four weeks).
 Subscription pricing is based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply.
 Online therapy can be more cost-effective than in-person therapy without insurance.

-How to become a trauma therapist in Canada?
+How do I find a licensed trauma therapist in Canada online?

 - Previous Article